← Back to blog

 SEO depends heavily on SERPs

-GEO depends on clarity and trust
+GEO depends on comprehensibility and trust

 Do SEO and GEO compete or complement each other?

-But GEO requires more:
+But GEO requires something more:

 • up-to-date data